GlennOu66304/udacity-p5-game-final/Project Reading comments.md

 --bugs's moving and player's moving
 --all animation feature is achieved in Canvas

-### Transfer it to Code.
+### Translate it to Code.

 ### Thoughts Area:
 Once the project is loading, the resources.js will cache  image sources, and project features is achieved in app.js, and engine.js repeats this process. all images resources could be found in images,Css doesn't perform alot in this projec.

-Product Profile --- > divide it into code perspective -- > Transfer it to Code.
+Product Profile --- > divide it into code perspective -- > Translate it to Code.